Mapping Dark Matter in the Milky Way using Normalizing Flows and Gaia DR3: Gaia DR3

 The \Gaia{} space telescope \cite{2016A&A...595A...1G,2022arXiv220800211G} has revolutionized precision astrometry.
 As of its third data release (DR3), \Gaia{} has measured the full 6D kinematics of nearly 33 million stars \cite{2022arXiv220605902K}.
 This unprecedented volume of data, combined with state-of-the-art density estimation techniques, allows for robust mapping of the Milky Way's phase space density.

-For those stars with full kinematic information, the angular positions $(\alpha,\delta)$, proper motions on the sky $(\mu_\alpha^*,\mu_\delta)$, and parallax $\varpi$ are measured by the \Gaia{} photometer while the radial velocity $V_{\rm rad}$ and apparent magnitude $G_{\rm RVS}$ are measured by the \Gaia{} spectrometer (RVS).
-Nearly 100\% of stars with apparent magnitude brighter than $G_{\rm RVS} = 14$ are expected to have 6D kinematics in \Gaia{} DR3 \cite{2022arXiv220605902K}.
-In addition to a maximum apparent magnitude, the \Gaia{} spectrometer also has a minimum apparent magnitude due to saturation \cite{2022arXiv220605725S}.
+For those stars with full kinematic information, the angular positions $(\alpha,\delta)$, proper motions on the sky $(\mu_\alpha^*,\mu_\delta)$, and parallax $\varpi$ are measured by the \Gaia{} photometer while the radial velocity $V_{\rm rad}$ and apparent magnitude $G_{\rm RVS}$ are measured by the \Gaia{} RVS spectrometer.
+In regions with little dust extinction, nearly 100\% of stars with apparent magnitude brighter than $G_{\rm RVS} = 14$ are expected to have 6D kinematics in \Gaia{} DR3 \cite{2022arXiv220605902K}.
+In addition to a maximum apparent magnitude, the \Gaia{} RVS spectrometer also has a minimum apparent magnitude due to saturation \cite{2022arXiv220605725S}.
 Stars brighter than $G_{\textrm{RVS}} \approx 3$ are not included in the dataset used for this analysis.

 In terms of $G_{\rm RVS}$ and the parallax-derived distance $(d/{\rm kpc})=(1~{\rm mas}/\varpi)$, the absolute magnitude $M_G$ is

 In this analysis, we do not use other spectral information (such as $BP-RP$ color).